 ENGL 270English Literature: Middle Ages to 18th Century3

-or ENGL 270H English Literature: Middle Ages to 18th Century - Honors
+ENGL 270HEnglish Literature: Middle Ages to 18th Century - Honors3

 ENGL 271English Literature: 18th Century to Present3

-or ENGL 271H English Literature: 18th Century to Present - Honors
+ENGL 271HEnglish Literature: 18th Century to Present - Honors3

 FTVM 102Introduction to Film and Media Aesthetics3